Pommaq/project-zomboid-container/README.md

 Firstly using the `CUSTOM_SERVER_PARAMETERS` environment variable, or directly as an argument to the executable.
 Both scenarios require the parameters to be passed as one singular string, with each parameter separated by commas (,).
 I suggest reading the Dockerfile for details.

 ## Installing a server using Docker
-The container will install the latest version of project zomboid using steamcmd, with the game files stored inside the container at `/install_dir`, saves at `/saves` and logs at `/logs` by default.
+The container will install the latest version of project zomboid using steamcmd, with the game files stored inside the container at `/install_dir`, saves at `/saves` d logs at `/logs` by default.

 Thus you can build and run the container with persistent server install, saves and logs like the following:
 ```shell